sleepymalc/VSCode-LaTeX-Inkscape/README.md

 </p>

 To fast to keep track of?
 I type `pmat` for matrix, and then type `2 4` to indicate that I want a 2 by 4 matrix, then boom! my snippets do that for me in an instant!

+Feeling it?
+Let try to set up this step by step.
+And maybe you can create your own snippets also!

+#### HyperSnips for Math

+If you look around in Vscode extionsion marketplace to find UltiSnips' equivalence, you probably will find [Vsnips](https://marketplace.visualstudio.com/items?itemName=corvofeng.Vsnips).
+But I'm not sure why this is the case, I can't figure out how to set up _ properly.
+Hence, I find another alternative, which is [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips).
+But hold on, don't download this too quickly!
+We will use [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips) instead, and I'll explain why in a moment.
+Before then, please first download [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips).
+Now, just follow the instruction, put [latex.hsnips]()